The Phantom of the Opera (song): Background

 The song is performed in Act I after the song "Angel of Music" (The Mirror) and before "The Music of the Night" (and is reprised in Act Two at the end of the song "Notes/Twisted Every Way").
 It takes place as the Phantom escorts Christine by boat to his lair beneath the Opera Garnier.
 It is sung as a duet by Christine and the Phantom.
+In different shows, Sarah Brightman sings this song in different duets with other performers, Antonio Banderas, Chris Thompson, Alessandro Safina, Mario Frangoulis, Colm Wilkinson, Anthony Warlow, John Owen-Jones, Peter Jöback and Erkan Aki.

+The song increases tension through successive key changes.
 At the end of the song, Christine sings her highest note in the show, an E6.

-In different shows, Sarah Brightman sings this song in different duets with other performers, Antonio Banderas, Chris Thompson, Alessandro Safina, Mario Frangoulis, Colm Wilkinson, Anthony Warlow, John Owen-Jones, Peter Jöback and Erkan Aki.
+Composition

+In 1984, Andrew Lloyd Webber and producer Cameron Mackintosh began working on the Phantom of the Opera musical, with Lloyd Webber's wife, Sarah Brightman, set to play the heroine Christine.
+Lloyd Webber composed the music of what became the title track and gave an early demo recording, minus lyrics and vocals, to Mike Batt.
+After Batt expressed interest in working on the track, Lloyd Webber recorded another demo of it, with Brightman providing a wordless guide vocal.
+Batt believed it would make a "great title song" and named it accordingly.
+He then wrote a set of lyrics and reworked the music, giving what he originally perceived as a "languid romantic ballad" a "more up-tempo treatment" and a "more vigorous rhythm".
+Batt recorded a rough piano and vocal version, which was warmly received by Lloyd Webber and Mackintosh.
+The lyrics were subsequently reworked and credited to Richard Stilgoe, with Batt receiving a credit for "additional lyrics".
+The final version of the song as it appeared in the musical featured a further writing credit to lyricist Charles Hart.

 Sarah Brightman and Steve Harley version

-In January 1986, the original recording of "The Phantom of the Opera" was released as a single to promote the upcoming musical of the same name.
-The duet was performed by Sarah Brightman and Steve Harley.
-The song became a Top 10 hit in the UK, peaking at number 7 and remaining in the charts for ten weeks.
+On 3 January 1986, the original recording of "The Phantom of the Opera" was released as a single to promote the upcoming musical of the same name.
+The duet was produced and arranged by Mike Batt and performed by Sarah Brightman and Steve Harley.
+The song peaked at number 7 in the UK Singles Chart and remained in the charts for ten weeks.